OpenInterpreter/open-interpreter/README.md

 interpreter.chat("Add subtitles to video.mp4 on my Desktop.")
 ```
 ```
-On it!
-First, I'll check if any speech-to-text libraries are installed...
+Understood.
+First, let's check if any speech-to-text libraries are installed...
 ```

 <br>